SellaRafaeli/gutenweed/README.md

 =====
 - dashboard?
 - verification process?

+- homepage: list of brands
 - search:

+- schedule hours to create content: sellers, products, buyers, orders, ratings, reviews.
+All with a script.

+- from created content, create the categories on the screen.

 - locations list: show by type
 - customer: private notes
 - location: private notes